 Red, White & Boom!
 4th of July Celebration in Milpitas

 Head over to the Milpitas Sports Center to celebrate this year’s Red, White & Boom!
 The party begins with the “Waving the Red, White and Blue” Pool Party from 1:00PM to 4:00PM.
 Next, enjoy fireworks and a concert at 5:00PM.
 Pre-sale tickets are only $3 so get them ahead of time at most Milpitas Recreation Sites because that is a STEAL.

 Starts at 3 p.m.

-More free live music, fireworks and fun await you at Almaden Lake Regional Park.
-The days kicks off with musical acts like The Snarky Cats and School of Rock (led by Jack Black?) and concludes at dusk with a big, bold and bright pyrotechnics display.
-You can also check out arts and crafts, a parade and yummy food trucks (very necessary).
+More free live music, fireworks and fun await you at Almaden Lake Regional Park Fourth of July event.
+The days kicks off with live bands, arts and crafts, a parade and plenty of food (easily the best part of any social event).
+The night concludes at dusk with a big, bold and bright pyrotechnics display.

 Starts at 6:30 p.m.

 Take me out to the ballgame.
 Watch America’s pastime on America’s birthday, complete with a colorful post-game fireworks display.
-The 2-5 Giants will face off against a tough opponent in the second-place Modesto Nuts, so they need all the support they can get.
-Sorry, Giants — you know it’s true.
+The players will be wearing special Stars & Stripes jerseys and caps for the game that will be available to bid on during an in-game silent auction that ends at the bottom of the sixth inning.
+Instagram worthy?
+We think so.
 And hey, even if you aren’t a baseball fan, don’t tell me you don’t love popcorn, peanuts and ballpark hot dogs.
 Healthy.